8.1 Pixel and Overlay Data, and Related Data Elements

 -

-In a multi-frame object with a Bits Allocated (0028,0100) of 1 that is transmitted in Native Format, the individual frames are not padded, therefore successive bits are packed into bytes or words as described in 8.2.
+In a Multi-frame Image with a Bits Allocated (0028,0100) of 1 that is transmitted in Native Format, the individual Frames are not padded, therefore successive bits are packed into bytes or words as described in 8.2.
+I.e., a frame other than the first frame may start in the middle of a byte or word.
+This is consistent with the historical encoding of Multi-frame Overlays described in 8.1.

 The field of bits representing the value of a Pixel Sample shall be a binary 2's complement integer or an unsigned integer, as specified by the Data Element Pixel Representation (0028,0103).
 The sign bit shall be the High Bit in a Pixel Sample Value that is a 2's complement integer.
 The minimum actual Pixel Sample Value encountered in the Pixel Data is specified by Smallest Image Pixel Value (0028,0106) while the maximum Value is specified by Largest Image Pixel Value (0028,0107).